We highlight some techniques to help develop a sense of learning community.

 - Create conferences (using BigBlueButton).

-An academic’s perspective on creating an engaging online environment
+An academic’s perspective

 In Semester Two 2020, Dr. Ella Kahu (Massey University) held a webinar for the Faculty of Science’s Ako Innovations workshop series.
 The seminar was called ‘Creating an engaging online learning and teaching environment.’